 Comparing the difference

-I hate this photo on both my computer and my mobile phone, thanks to AirDrop, which does not compressors the quality.
+I had this photo on my computer and mobile phone, using AirDrop, which does not compress the quality.

 I sent it to my phone via the dummy WhatsApp group and then forwarded it to WhatsApp status.

-The Other WhatsApp status I put off the same photo by selecting it from the gallery.
+In the Other WhatsApp status, I put the same photo by selecting it from the gallery.

-Then I shared both the WhatsApp status photos with my laptop using AirDrop, and here is the size of both the images.
+Then I shared the WhatsApp status photos with my laptop using AirDrop, and here is the size of both images.

 You will be able to differentiate more appropriately if there is a lot of text on the image.
-So if you will share a poster or any quote, written in small fonts, or even some graphics, the workaround will help you post a more clear version of the photo on your WhatsApp status.
+So if you share a poster or a quote written in small fonts, or even some graphics, the workaround will help you post a clearer version of the photo on your WhatsApp status.

-If you’re looking to learn about how you can post longer WhatsApp status videos, you can check out this article to discuss different workarounds.
+If you want to learn how to post longer WhatsApp status videos, you can check out this article to discuss different workarounds.